-- a.
-Jeopardise the safety and ease of navigation on the water or have a detrimental impact on the regime of any the river; - b.
-Harm nature conservation (particularly in relation to loss of intertidal habitat), landscape or heritage interests; or - c.
+- Jeopardise the safety and ease of navigation on the water or have a detrimental impact on the regime of the river; - b.
+Harm nature conservation, landscape or heritage interests; or - c.
 Damage water quality.

 Exceptionally, development or redevelopment incorporating a modest amount of floorspace for non-boat related uses may be permitted where it has been demonstrated that such a use is appropriate to and needed to secure the future of a boatyard or marina, and the development will complement the use of the site and/or the enjoyment of the water.
 A marketing report as set out in Appendix C will be needed to show that the site is no longer needed for its current use.